tjjarvinen/HKQM.jl/docs/src/guide.md

 unit(p)
 ```

-These operator are vector operator and have lenght defined
+These operator are vector operator and have length defined

 ```@example guide
 length(r)